sailpoint-oss/golang-sdk/api_v3/docs/CertificationCampaignFiltersAPI.md

 func main() {
 	limit := int32(250) // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250)
 	start := int32(0) // int32 | Start/Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) includeSystemFilters := true // bool | If this is true, the API includes system filters in the count and results.
-Otherwise it excludes them.
-If no value is provided, the default is true.  (optional) (default to true)
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) includeSystemFilters := true // bool | If true, include system filters in the count and results, exclude them otherwise.
+If not provided any value for it then by default it is true. (optional) (default to true)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)